Not many players in world football have had a turnaround year quite like Leandro Paredes has had.

 Just last summer, Paredes was in the midst of a career crossroads.
 The Argentine had just completed his first year with FC Zenit Saint Petersburg in a campaign where he contributed 17 goals in all competitions for the Russian club.
 Even after the strong showing throughout the season, there were no serious talks at the time in regards to a potential summer transfer move that would see Paredes make his return to one of Europe’s top five leagues.
 Meanwhile, in his international career, he was not picked to represent Argentina in the 2018 FIFA World Cup as he was one of the final squad cuts.

 What had transpired last summer seemed to light a spark in him because he has had a career renaissance run since then.
 He continued to impress in the Russian Premier League during the first half of last season with his methodical play as the team’s defensive anchor in the midfield.
 His rise in Russia prompted Paris Saint-Germain to swarm in and complete the €40 million winter transfer move.
-With the absence of Adrien Rabiot and retirement of Thiago Motta, PSG desperately needed a competent defensive midfielder like Paredes.
+With the absence of Adrien Rabiot and the retirement of Thiago Motta, PSG desperately needed a competent defensive midfielder like Paredes.
 And just six months later, his stock rose even higher after being selected to represent Argentina at the 2019 Copa América; he shined starting and playing in every minute for La Albiceleste.

 The 25-year-old is not a complete defensive midfielder yet but his performances over the past six months for club and country have exemplified just how important he will be for PSG moving forward.